-Creative Cubes, a co-working space in Melbourne, Australia, condensed a six-month integration roadmap into six-weeks to attract commercial real estate clients in an unlikely market.
+Creative Cubes, a coworking space in Melbourne, Australia, condensed a six-month integration roadmap into six-weeks to attract commercial real estate clients in an unlikely market.

-“We found that we had created an internal fragmentation where we had multiple business units serving members of our community in different ways, but none of those systems actually spoke to one another,” says Tobi Skovron, chief operations officer of Creative Cubes.
+“We found that we had created an internal fragmentation where we had multiple business units serving members of our community in different ways, but none of those systems actually spoke to one another,” said Tobi Skovron, chief operations officer of Creative Cubes.

 Skovon is just one of 200 executives we spoke to in a recent whitepaper study conducted by IDC, sponsored by Salesforce, to uncover how COVID is impacting digital transformation across C-suites.
 While we would have assumed executives are concerned about speed to value, we discovered they’re focused on cloud investments to prioritize integrated customer touch points.
 They’ve found the missing ingredient.
 And they’re moving to digital faster than before.